kramachandrashenoy/Satark/README.md

 We used ultra-sonic sensors to detect any nearby objects and give an alert to the driver.<br>
 We were sucessful in fetching data from google APIs and recommend nearby hotels for the driver.<br>
 We were able to build a database to store numerical aspects of distracted drivers and analyse the data through pie-charts.<br>
-We tried exploring expandable AI and assist the drivers.<br>
+We tried exploring explainable AI and assist the drivers.<br>